CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 If this is not possible and therefore the use of power strips is unavoidable, please note:

-* Only high-quality socket strips may be used that have been checked by a qualified electrician and found to be safe.
+* Only high-quality socket strips may be used which have been checked by a qualified electrician and found to be safe.
 * It should be used single enough power strip instead of several smaller.
 * Socket strips must never be inserted one behind the other.
 * Socket strips must never be overloaded.
 In general, the limit is 3500 watts.
 Here, the nameplate must be observed.